 One smart play on silver that could let investors outperform gold

 While investing in silver right now can seem like a clear-cut decision, MarketWatch’s Myra P. Saefong recently examined why investors could benefit from waiting a little bit longer before making a move.
 One thing seems to be certain: silver is due for a bull market, but it might not happen just yet.

 Several experts believe that silver is yet to truly bottom out before going on the rise, together with gold.
 With volatility in the immediate future, the smart investor’s safest bet – and the most profitable one – might be to “purposely procrastinate“, as Adam Koos, president of Libertas Wealth Management Group, puts it.
 His advice stems from “too much headwind and uncertainty concerning the U.S. dollar, not to mention a 100% chance that interest rates will rise.“

 Short-term and medium-term investors might find it prudent to wait a little bit more before investing in silver, but the future of the metal on the market seems to be brighter than ever.
 Industrial demand – the main force driving the demand for silver – is constantly on the rise, and supply hasn’t been able to keep up for three out of the last four years.
 With no new mine supply ready for development, the market is bound to experience a notable deficit eventually.

 So, what could be the optimal year for long-term silver investment?
 Koos believes it’s 2016.
 “The U.S. president will be a huge question mark, U.S. stocks will most likely pick up in volatility and any rate increases will have already been priced into the metals.“ 2016 is also the year when silver could hit $30 an ounce, according to Precious Metals Investing for Dummies author Paul Mladjenovic, who also believes silver will eventually reach $100 an ounce.

-china, greece, grexit, india, interest rates, marketwatch, silver
+china, Featured, greece, grexit, india, interest rates, marketwatch, silver